MasoniteFramework/docs/useful-features/testing.md

 ### Routes

 We have a few options for testing our routes.
-We will use a single route here so we can e "missing some more words?"

 #### Testing If a Route Exists: